jkpjkpjkp/paper/a.md

 in each round, we run the 3 strongest graph, run each 5 tasks from select_task (see below) (3x5 runs), then pick the strongest overall graph to optimize. this is different from Aflow (see related works)(TODO: Ablation needed)

+in accordance to Aflow, we keep a record of what modifications have already been explored for the current graph, so as to avoid duplicated efforts treading down the same path of optimization.

 ## Design Details

 ### less experimenting